mehdidjait/moses_noten/README.md

 * open grades_moses.py with your preferred IDE (spyder for example, as in the linked video) -> run the code (the green arrow top left in spyder) -> **please read CAREFULLY all the messages in the console (bottom right in spyder), you will be guided through the grading.**
 **check this link to see how to access the console of your browser: https://balsamiq.com/support/faqs/browserconsole/#apple-safari**
 <br/>
+## Step 5 Modifying groups
-If you wish to add, remove a student from a group or modify the email address -> run add_remove_moses.py and read the messages in the console.
+If you wish to add, remove a student from a group or modify the email address -> run add_remove_moses.py and follow the messages in the console.